 - Click the Edit button in the top navigation bar.

-- To update the data feed, click in the field under Data service and manually upload the most version of the file.
+- To update the data feed, click in the field under Data service.
 (See below.)

 The data feed and its associated metrics are updated.

 Now that you've created one or more data feeds that connect to data from uploaded files, you can return to them and use them to make custom metrics.
 A single data feed can be used to create a single or multiple custom metrics.

 To create custom metrics using a data feed: